 We know it can be hard to schedule inspections when you have tenants in the space.
 You certainly don’t want to interrupt their enjoyment of the property.
 Still, it is important to get regular plumbing inspections to save them the bigger hassle of having to deal with a plumbing problem.

 If you’re reluctant to let your plumber in while you have tenants, at least have them inspect the plumbing that isn’t in a private space, such as water heaters or shared laundry room drains.
-Also, work with a plumber who can quickly come in to inspect units after they have been vacated, so that you can address any issues before the next tenant comes in.
+Also, work with a plumber who can quickly come in to inspect units after they have been vacated, so that you can address any issues, like a shower repair, before the next tenant comes in.